dgafka/php-architect-ebook-shop-demo/README.md

 2. `2-version-model (Making application more maintainable)`
 This provides implementation by introducing Model
 3. `3-version-messaging (Making application solid)`
-This provides implementation that is extended by messaging
+This provides implementation that is extended by Messaging architecture

 ## Configuration